Written by: Janice Francisco, Founder & Principal Consultant, BridgePoint Effect

 A definition of innovation.

-Yes, you can assume what innovation is, and you can pull a definition off the Internet.
-What many people don't realize is that innovation is contextual.
+While you, like many others, might be tempted to assume you know what innovation is, and you can "google" a definition, what many people don't realize is that innovation is contextual.

 So, even with the same standard definition of innovation, what one company needs to do to innovate could be completely different than another.